-Connor’s favorite thing to do outside of the classroom is to go hiking with his wife Maria and dog, Franklin.
-He also enjoys singing, going to the theatre, playing soccer and tennis, and cheering on Manchester United.
-In the summertime, he loves to go kayaking on the Greenbrier River back in his home state of West Virginia.
+Outside the classroom, Connor enjoys hiking with his wife, Maria, and dog, Franklin.
+He also loves singing, going to the theatre, playing soccer and tennis, and cheering on Manchester United.
+In the summertime, he is often found kayaking on the Greenbrier River back in his home state of West Virginia – or wishing he was there!

 Connor S. Kenaston